 Stressed Dog

-• A Stressed Dog often shows behavior changes plus spillover into skin, digestion, and sleep—not just “anxiety.”
+• A stressed dog shows more than 'anxiety': behavior changes spill into skin, digestion, and sleep.

-• Short stress that resolves is normal; chronic stress is defined by incomplete recovery and a lower ceiling for rebound capacity.
+• Short stress that resolves is normal; chronic stress is defined by incomplete recovery and a lower rebound ceiling.

-• Track a small set of change signals for 4–6 weeks: time to settle, wake-ups, stool timing, itch episodes, breakfast appetite, and trigger distance.
+• Track for 4-6 weeks: time to settle, wake-ups, stool timing, itch episodes, breakfast appetite, trigger distance — and avoid punishment, flooding, rapid diet switches, and stacking supplements.

 The Confusion: Anxiety Versus Whole-body Stress